Perceptual error optimization for Monte Carlo rendering: Related Work

 \subsection{Digital halftoning}

-Digital halftoning~\cite{Book:Halftoning} involves creating the illusion of continuous-tone images through the arrangement of binary elements; various algorithms target different display devices. \citet{bayer1973Optimum} developed the widely used dispersed-dot ordered dither patterns. \citet{allebach1976Color} introduced the use of randomness in clustered-dot ordered dithering. \citet{ulichney1987Digital} introduced \emph{blue-noise} patterns that yield better perceptual quality. \citet{mitsa1991Digital} mimic those patterns to produce ordered dither arrays for given spatial frequency domain characteristics, while \citet{Sullivan1991} developed an energy function in the Fourier domain to obtain visually optimal halftone patterns.
-The optimality here is defined \wrt the computational models that encode the human visual system. \citet{Allebach1992} designed a spatial-domain interpretation of \citeauthor{Sullivan1991}'s model, in order to develop a practical algorithm for blue-noise dithering.
+Digital halftoning~\citep{Book:Halftoning} involves creating the illusion of continuous-tone images through the arrangement of binary elements; various algorithms target different display devices. \citet{bayer1973Optimum} developed the widely used dispersed-dot ordered-dither patterns. \citet{allebach1976Color} introduced the use of randomness in clustered-dot ordered dithering. \citet{ulichney1987Digital} introduced \emph{blue-noise} patterns that yield better perceptual quality, and \citet{mitsa1991Digital} mimicked those patterns to produce dither arrays (\ie masks) with high-frequency characteristics. \citet{Sullivan1991} developed a Fourier-domain energy function to obtain visually optimal halftone patterns; the optimality is defined \wrt computational models of the human visual system. \citet{Allebach1992} devised a practical algorithm for blue-noise dithering through a spatial-domain interpretation of \citeauthor{Sullivan1991}'s model.
 Their approach was later refined by \citet{Pappas1999}.

-In 1993,~\citeauthor{Ulichney1993Void} proposed the void-and-cluster algorithm which uses a Gaussian kernel to create dither masks with isotropic blue-noise distribution.
-Motivated by~\citeauthor{Ulichney1993Void}'s approach, various structure-aware halftoning algorithms were developed in graphics~\cite{ostromoukhov2001Simple,Pang2008Structure,chang2009Structure}.
-In this work, we leverage the kernel-based model~\citep{Allebach1992,Pappas1999} in the context of Monte Carlo rendering~\cite{Kajiya86}.
+The void-and-cluster algorithm \citep{Ulichney1993Void} uses a Gaussian kernel to create dither masks with isotropic blue-noise distribution.
+This approach has motivated various structure-aware halftoning algorithms in graphics~\citep{ostromoukhov2001Simple,Pang2008Structure,chang2009Structure}.
+In the present work, we leverage the kernel-based model~\citep{Allebach1992,Pappas1999} in the context of Monte Carlo rendering~\citep{Kajiya86}.